TheWeirdDev/Bluetooth_Headset_Battery_Level/Readme.md

 [@jadia](https://github.com/jadia): For docker container support

+[@cheriimoya](https://github.com/cheriimoya): For refactoring the code and providing NixOS packages

 ❤️ And everyone else that pointed out the issues or helped me with writing the code or testing it.

 # 📜 License